arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 layout: default
 ---

-# Using Secret Store
+# Using secret store
-As alternative to the usage of placing secrets into an `IConfiguration` instance in your application, the `Arcus.Security.Core` package provides a alternative concept called 'secret stores'.
+As alternative to the usage of placing secrets into an `IConfiguration` instance in your application, the `Arcus.Security.Core` package provides a alternative concept called 'secret store'.
 We provide an approach similar to how `IConfiguration` is built, but with a focus on secrets.
 You can pick and choose the secret providers you want to use and we'll get the job done!

 Once register, you can fetch all secrets by using `ISecretProvider` which will get secrets from all the different registered secret providers.